 — End of the first sequence.

 In the next section, the epic mindscape enlarges and we see a dream-like sky full of surreal images that include telephone handles, classic architectural elements, flying fish, gelatinous shapes, metronomes, eyeballs and a sky-catcher attempting to bring order to the chaos in the sky.
-After the fact that world is larger than the two of them is established, Dahlia emerges
+After the fact that world is larger than this couple is established, the woman emerges

 and transcends a staircase made of telephone handles.
 The landscape is here is made up of a cluster of buildings, not unlike those found in ancient Egypt.
-Dahlia arrives at the base of the metronome where Chronos is attached.
+She lands at the base of the metronome where the man who has been pursuing her is attached.
 She presents herself to him again, this time as a figure in silhouette.
 He is so attracted to her presence that he attempts to pull himself off the architecture where he is mounted.
 She rises from the shadows and starts to dance.
 This dance represents is the first ballet sequence.
-It is significantly more conventional than the second Baseball ballet.
-During this first dance, Dahlia's head becomes baseball shaped and she is also introduced as a dandelion blossom.
+It is significantly more conventional, and more Disney-like than the second Baseball ballet.
+During this first dance, the woman is represented by two visual hieroglyphs which will repeat heavily: her head represented as baseball shape, and she is also present a dandelion blossom.

 — End of the second sequence.